|

 the donkeys a safe home.

-Founded in 1997, the Aruba Donkey Sanctuary has now provided
+Founded in 1997, the Aruba Donkey Sanctuary has

-much-needed care to local donkeys for over a decade.
-In addition to providing a safe home
+now provided much-needed care to local donkeys for over a decade.
+In

-for adult donkeys, this popular non-profit organization has also been active in supporting
+organization has also been active in supporting a new generation of donkeys,

-a new generation of donkeys, allowing locals and tourists alike an opportunity to interact
+allowing locals and tourists alike an opportunity to interact with these

-facility's "Curucu di Burico" - the Donkey Field - where visitors can feed and
+the facility's "Curucu di Burico" - the Donkey Field - where visitors can feed and

 pet many of the animals from the enclosed patio.
 In the early morning hours, visiting